All about micro-organisms

-- For KS2 students (click on 'Senior student') play games like Microbe Mayhem and Super Sneezes, read disease fact files and download revision guides
+- For KS2 students, play games like Microbe Mayhem and Super Sneezes, read disease fact files and download revision guides

-- MI High game about a flu epidemic
+- A Centre of the Cell game about a flu epidemic

 - Use a microscope to find disease-causing germs in this online game.